List of The Young and the Restless characters introduced in the 1980s: Dina Abbott Mergeron

 In October 2017, Dina accidentally reveals Ashley's true paternity, has a mini-stroke, and is flown to Florida by her companion Graham – who is revealed to be Brent Davis's stepson, who was only after Dina for her money, after feeling abandoned by Brent.
 Jack and Ashley find her, and take her to Genoa City.
 Dina (in the mid stages of Alzheimer's disease) accidentally burns down Nicholas Newman's bar.
 Dina then confesses to having Alzheimer's to her family on Thanksgiving, causing them all to gather for her sake.
 Dina has frequent memory losses and mood swings.
 In January 2018, Dina temporarily moves to Paris with Abby.

 In March 2018, Dina gets lost in Paris, which causes distress for Jack and Ashley.
 Dina is found, and Jack decides to bring Dina home.
 Abby attempts to make a memoir of Dina and starts videotaping her, to try to capture Dina's moments of clarity and rashness.
 In one of these video recordings, Dina, reveals that Jack is not John Abbott's son, later incorrectly identifying Phillip Chancellor for Jack's father.
 However, that October, it is revealed that Jack is in fact John Abbott's son, as it was all a ruse created by Ashley to gain control at Jabot.
 Over the holidays, Dina's memory remains scattered, but she does manage to share a pleasant Christmas with Jack, especially one where she stayed at home with him while his father worked rather than meeting friends at the country club.
 In May 2019, Dina enters a care facility in Genoa City.

-On October 16, 2020, Dina died.
+On October 16, 2020, Dina dies.

+In 2024, Charlie Mason from Soaps She Knows included Dina in his list of the worst mothers in American soap operas, writing, "Oh, we know, we know—she and her kids kissed and made up in the end.
+But there wouldn't have been so many hard feelings to soften if Dina hadn't been a more glamorous than nurturing mom to begin with."

 Skip and Carol Evans

-Skip and Carol Robbins Evans first appeared in May 1983.
-They became a couple while working at Jabot Cosmetics.
-They were portrayed by actor Todd Curtis and actress Christopher Templeton from 1983 to 1993.
+Carol Robbins Evans and Skip Evans became a couple while working at Jabot Cosmetics.
+They were portrayed by actress Christopher Templeton from May 26, 1983, to 1993 and actor Todd Curtis from March 10, 1987, to June 7, 1990.
 Templeton's real-life disability was incorporated into her character.